telerik/ajax-docs/controls/dock/design-time/smart-tag.md

 The Smart Tags for **RadDock**, **RadDockZone**, and **RadDockLayout** are identical.
 They all let you easily change the skin for your control or quickly get help.
 You can display the Smart Tag by right clicking on a **RadDock**, **RadDockZone**, **or RadDockLayout** control and choosing "Show Smart Tag".

+As of Q2 2015 we have improved the smart tags of our controls by displaying the most popular control specific properties and adding links to their important online resources:

 ![dock-smart-tag](images/dock-smart-tag.png)

 ## Ajax Resources